Care Quality Commission Local Authority assessments

 The CQC has been given powers under the Health and Care Act 2022 to assess how local authorities deliver against key aspects of their duties under Part 1 of the Care Act 2014.

-The purpose of the assessment will be to understand the performance of Cheshire East, and to assure the CQC and the Department of Health and Social Care about the quality of the adult’s social care we deliver and to consider whether any improvements are required.
+The purpose of the assessment was to understand the performance of Cheshire East, and to assure the CQC and the Department of Health and Social Care about the quality of the adult’s social care we deliver and to consider whether any improvements are required.

 How the CQC Local Authority assurance process works

-This assessment will focus on the following 4 themes, with 9 quality statements sitting under them:
+This assessment focuses on the following 4 themes, with 9 quality statements sitting under them:

 The following checkboxes are used for accordion drop-downs.
 When selected, they show content that was visually hidden